Elliott R. Corbett: First National Bank of Portland

 On H.W.
 Corbett's death Abbot L. Mills was appointed President and the bank continued to prosper and grow.
 He retired in 1927.
 C.F.
 Adams succeeded him as President from 1927 until 1932.

-The Bank grew solidly under the Mills and Corbett stewardship and soon had outgrown its quarters, so they constructed a new building as its main office.
-In 1916 the new First National Bank building was opened at 401–409 SW 5th Avenue, Portland.
+The Bank grew under the Mills and Corbett stewardship and soon had outgrown its quarters, so they constructed a new building as its main office.
+In 1916, the new First National Bank building was opened at 401–409 SW 5th Avenue, Portland.
 The building became known as "The Marble Temple".

 After Mills' retirement and when his successor C.F.
 Adams was nearing retirement, Elliott Corbett needed to prepare a successor to Adams.
-Since 1911 the Strong and McNaughton Trust Company had managed the properties of the Corbett estate.
-So in 1928 Elliott Corbett offered their Trust a merger with the First National's Security and Saving Trust Company.
+Since 1911, the Strong and McNaughton Trust Company had managed the properties of the Corbett estate.
+So in 1928, Elliott Corbett offered their Trust a merger with the First National's Security and Saving Trust Company.
 He also offered the position of a bank vice-president to MacNaughton.
 MacNaughton accepted Corbett's offer, although Strong opted to remain in his own Trust business managing the Corbett estate.

-Banking in Portland, however, would change.
 The West Coast Bancorp merged with the US National Bank in early 1928.
 With this development Elliott Corbett knew that to stay ahead of their rivals the Corbetts and the other major stockholders, the Failings and Lewis families, would likely have to inject more capital into the bank to expand.
 Otherwise they could make a public share offering to increase the bank's capital.
 Elliott Corbett had been concerned for a while that bank shares were undervalued.
 Banking was therefore a less attractive investment than real estate and other opportunities which were opening up to them for the utilisation of their capital.
 He and the other stockholders were not in favour of increasing its capital by injecting more of their own or in diluting their own shareholdings by issuing more shares through a public offering.
 During the years since the Corbetts had been involved, the First National bank had been regarded as solidly run and "typifying the extreme conservatism for which Portland had been celebrated for half a century."

 The option was therefore open to them to sell the bank.
 It was an attractive option for the Corbetts and to the other minority stockholders.
 A ready purchaser was quickly found in the San Francisco based Transamerica, which owned Bank of America and Bancitaly, which was trying to strengthen its position on the West coast to compete with the New York and East coast banks.
 An agreement was signed with Transamerica, in June 1930 and completed in 1932.

 As a result, for the first time in over sixty years the Corbett family no longer controlled a bank in Portland.